I thought for a long time whether to write an article about oyster mushroom strains.

 Microclimate issues need to be taken very seriously.
 Learn more about ventilation.

 But mushroom growers do not like to admit their mistakes.
-They like to blame the mycelium for everything.
-Of course, mycelium also comes in different qualities.
+They like to blame the grain spawn for everything.
+Of course, spawn also comes in different qualities.
 But 99% of the time it’s not his fault.

 What determines the color of oyster mushrooms